 - Select whose information will be displayed in the Jira issue, which user attributes should be visible, if the attributes’ labels should be hidden, and if the AD attributes should be visible on the Customer Portal.

-Setting up Active Directory user attributes in Jira Service Desk with Active Directory Attributes Sync
+Setting up Active Directory user attributes in Jira Service Management with Active Directory Attributes Sync

 Connecting Jira Cloud with Azure AD